top of page

 2023

-December - After a busy year I journeyed to Australia after the last shoot in November and spent time visiting family and relaxing before returning to the UK for Christmas.
+December - After a busy year I journeyed to Australia after the Rapa Nui shoot and spent time visiting family and relaxing before returning to the UK for Christmas.

 June to July -